General & operations managers

 Education & Skills

 Data on higher education choices for General & operations managers from The Department of Education and Census Bureau.
-The most common major for General & operations managers is Business but the most specialized major according to RCA in 2022 were Construction.
+The most common major for General & operations managers is Business but the most specialized major according to RCA in 2023 were Personal & Culinary Services.

 Among the necessary skills for General & operations managers, Active Listening stands, but the revealed comparative advantage (RCA) shows that General & operations managers need more than the average amount of Management of Financial Resources.